• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After the German and Russian invasions of Poland in 09.1939 and start of World War II, a day before the capitulation of Warsaw (28.09.1939), co‐founded an underground, resistance scout organization, the continuator of the Polish Scouting Association ZHP.
+After the German and Russian invasions of Poland in 09.1939 and start of World War II, a day before the capitulation of Warsaw (28.09.1939), co‐founded an clandestine, resistance scout organization, the continuator of the Polish Scouting Association ZHP.

 Became its chairman under the „Fr Longin” nom‐de‐guerre.